focusaurus/commander/README.md

 * an executable file or script on your `PATH`
 * a commander function

-To turn off commander integration with your shell type `commander off`.
+To turn off commander integration with your shell type `commander off`

 To start commander in repl mode, type `commander repl`.
 This is good for a dedicated commander window and avoids having to deal with shell quoting and globbing rules.

 For now, it is recommended that a new python process be started each time.
 This makes it easy to do interactive things like prompting for a password securely using the `getpass` module and so forth.
 However, commander can also read its input from a file via the `--in` command line argument.
 Thus it is possible for the shell to create a [fifo](http://www.gnu.org/software/libc/manual/html_node/FIFO-Special-Files.html), start a single long-running commander python process, and then feed it commands one at a time via the fifo.
 This avoids any startup/shutdown overhead and makes it easier for your commands to keep state in memory across multiple commands.
 However, it is not possible to interact with the tty in this mode, so you can't prompt the user for input (at least I haven't found a clean way yet).
 On most modern systems, the python startup is fast enough to be negligible, so single-command mode is probably sufficient.
 However, it's on my todo list to figure out a good way to do a background process IPC version.

 To start commander shell integration in fifo mode, type `commander fifo`.
-Turn it off with `commander off`.
+Turn it off with `commander off`

 Note that if shell filename globbing is sometimes screwing with your commander arguments when you don't want it to, prefix your command with `noglob` to disable shell globbing for that single command.